SubZtep/gif-animation-preview/readme.txt

 = Can I use it with Aruna template? =
 Yes, open `wp-content/themes/Aruna/functions.php` with a text editor and add `$teo_nolazy = true;` line after `<?php` (second line) for turn off template's lazy load function.
 Go to plugin's admin and turn on metadata overwrite.

+= Can I disable for certain images? =
+Yes, add `nogap` to image class attribute and plugin will not work.

 == Screenshots ==

 1. This is the admin interface at the moment, you will find something similar
 2. Blog preview but your content

 == Changelog ==

+= 1.10.3 =
+* Disable for certain images with nogap class

 = 1.10.2 =
 * Find images with parameter on client side (Jetpack's Photon compatibility)